chengyuanmao819/LOL-analysis/README.md

 Securing the first turret in a match grants a significant strategic edge.
 Statistics show that teams accomplishing this objective claim victory around 64% of the time.
 This notably higher win rate underscores the pivotal role of obtaining an early turret advantage.
 Capturing this key strategic resource evidently sets the stage for subsequent dominance, ultimately translating to an increased likelihood of overall triumph.

 ## Interesting Aggregates
-Here are some compelling aggregates to consider for investment within the dataset.
+Here are some compelling aggregates to consider for investment within the dataset:

 | firsttower   |   result |   firstmidtower |   heralds |   firstherald |   totalgold |    goldat10 |   killsat10 |   golddiffat10 |    goldat15 |   killsat15 |   golddiffat15 |   firstblood |   firstdragon |   firstbaron |   turretplates |   dragons (type unknown) |
 |:-------------|---------:|----------------:|----------:|--------------:|------------:|------------:|------------:|---------------:|------------:|------------:|---------------:|-------------:|--------------:|-------------:|---------------:|-------------------------:|